 - Complete the Request to Schedule Master’s Oral Examination form and submit to the graduate services coordinator at least ten working days prior to your exam.
+(This form can be signed by either the MFA Director or the Director of Graduate Studies.)
 Please make sure your GPOW has been approved before you submit your form.

-- Complete a Room Reservation Request and submit to Danielle Carr (email@example.com) with Room for Thesis Defense in the subject line of your email.
+- Complete a Room Reservation Request and submit to Megan Painter with Room for Thesis Defense in the subject line of your email.

 - Review your To Do List in the Student Service Center in the MyPack Portal.
 The only items left on your list should be MR Request to Schedule Final Oral and Report on Final Oral Exam.
 If you have additional items, those must be completed before submitting the form.

-- You must unconditionally pass the final exam before the ETD review deadline.
-The exam is typically taken within the first two months of the semester and should be scheduled at least two weeks before the ETD review deadline.
-In addition, you should ensure committee members receive the entire ETD to review at least two weeks prior to the defense.
+- You must unconditionally pass the final oral exam (thesis defense) before the ETD Review Deadline.
+The final oral exam is typically taken within the first two months of the semester and should be scheduled at least two weeks before the ETD review deadline.
+In addition, you should ensure that committee members receive the entire ETD to review at least two weeks prior to the final oral exam (thesis defense).

-- Students are encouraged to apply to graduate once the defense is scheduled, but the application can be submitted at any time up until 5:00 p.m. on the apply to graduate deadline.
+- Students are encouraged to apply to graduate once the final oral exam (thesis defense) is scheduled, but the application can be submitted at any time up until 5:00 p.m. on the apply to graduate deadline.

 - 15-20 pages; a close reading and explication of selected writers you studied during your two years

-- Defend Final Oral Exam (defense).
-THere are three possible outcomes:
+- Defend Final Oral Exam (thesis defense).
+There are three possible outcomes: